Assassination of Alexander II of Russia: Assassination

 He was ready to drive away when a second bomber, Hryniewiecki, who had come close to the Tsar, made a sudden movement, throwing a bomb at his feet.
 A second explosion ripped through the air and the Emperor and his assassin fell to the ground, both mortally injured.
 Since people had crowded close to the Tsar, Hryniewiecki's bomb claimed more injuries than the first (according to Dvorzhitsky, who was himself injured, there were about 20 people with wounds of varying degree).
 Alexander was leaning on his right arm.
+As the revolutionary anarchist Kropotkin wrote, "he felt that military dignity required looking at the wounded Circassians and saying a few words to them.
+He acted in this way during the Russo-Turkish War, when on his name day a reckless assault on Plevna ended in a terrible disaster."
 His legs were shattered below the knee from which he was bleeding profusely, his abdomen was torn open, and his face was mutilated.
 Hryniewiecki himself, also gravely wounded from the blast, lay next to the Tsar and the butcher's boy.

 Ivan Yemelyanov, the third bomber in the crowd, stood ready, clutching a briefcase containing a bomb that would be used if the other two bombers failed.
 However, he and other bystanders rushed to answer the Tsar's barely audible cries for help; he could barely whisper: "Take me to the palace... there...
 I will die."
 Alexander was carried by sleigh to his study in the Winter Palace, where almost the same day twenty years earlier, he had signed the Emancipation Edict freeing the serfs.
 Members of the Romanov family came rushing to the scene.
 The dying emperor was given Communion and last rites.
 When the attending physician, Sergey Botkin, was asked how long it would be, he replied, "Up to fifteen minutes."
 At 3:30 PM that day, the personal flag of Alexander II was lowered for the last time.